 As a WIT member, you'll be invited to attend local outings and state rallies.
-The Grand National Rally is held each year at Forest City, lowa.
+The Grand National Rally is held each year at Forest City, Iowa.
 For those on the move WIT sponsors a number of caravans and tours each year to exciting places.
 WIT members travel together in the comfort and convenience of their own motor homes, headed by professional tour directors who handle all the arrangements.

-WIT offers the first of its kind Emergency Road Service
+WIT offers Premium Road Service

-WIT has joined with TTS, long known as the "AAA" of the trucking industry, to bring to the No. 1 Owners' Club the success and experience of the leader in the emergency road service.
-Fast service is provided from more than 7,000 locations nationwide including Canada and Alaska through a toll-free "800" phone service.
+Fast service is provided from more than 20,000 RV warranty stations nationwide including Canada and Alaska through a toll-free "800" phone service.

-Send in your application now and become a member of our exclusive club

-Add to the enjoyment of your motor home and your leisure time by joining this friendly, active group.
-Simply fill out the application form and send it to us with your check or money order, or charge it to your VISA or MasterCard.
+Send in your application now and become a member of our exclusive club Add to the enjoyment of your motor home and your leisure time by joining this friendly, active group.
+Simply fill out the application form and send it to us with your check or money order, or charge it to your VISA, MasterCard or Discover card.
 Your name will be added to our list of very special people and you'll begin immediately to reap the benefits of membership in the Winnebago-Itasca Travelers Club.